Gainers, are they worth it or not?

 Hypothesis B

-José realizes that it is not the supplement that gives him the weight he wants, but the calories he eats.
+José realizes that it is not the supplement that gives him the weight he wants, but rather the calories he consumes.

-José keeps his weight, and as he starts to learn more about food and training, he continues to evolve.
+José maintains his weight, and as he begins to learn more about nutrition and training, he continues to improve.

 gainers